Home | BaltimoreBrew.com

 “The fact that benzene is measurable in the bay water is an indication that the pollutant loading rate from the Facility [Sparrows Point] is significant,” Ferdas wrote.
 “Typically, volatile organic compounds are rarely detectable in open water due to mixing, dilution and agitation of the large volume of receiving water.”

-The leaks come from a coke oven plant – shut down after 80 years of operation – which has left behind soil contaminated by an estimated 100 chemicals, according to the Ferdas memo. “[I]f the synergistic effect of all of the compounds is considered,” the negative impact on harbor water may be considerable, the February 19, 2009 memo concluded.
+The leaks come from a coke oven plant – shut down after 80 years of operation – that has left behind soil contaminated by an estimated 100 chemicals, according to the Ferdas memo.
+“If the synergistic effect of all of the compounds is considered, the negative impact on harbor water may be considerable,” the February 19, 2009 memo concluded.

 Along with the contamination levels noted in the report, there is some historic basis for concern that the pollutants could pose a threat not only to bay habitat, but to people who use the bay for boating, fishing and other recreation.
 Coke ovens have a long record of causing health and environmental problems.
 Coke oven workers had a high incidence of “black lung” disease and were exposed to benzene, which the federal government declared a carcinogen in 1987.